About SI for...

 What is an SI Leader?

 An SI leader is a near-peer who has successfully completed the course with an A grade.
 SI leaders are embedded in a course to provide students with support to understand difficult course concepts and practice effective studying and learning techniques.
 We typically recommend that the SI leader be selected by the course faculty to ensure effective collaboration.
 SI leaders undergo robust training that equips them with the ability to guide students successfully.
 They attend lecture with the students to take notes and stay up-to-date with the course.
-It is the SI leader’s responsibility to create a an engaging study session plan for the weekly SI sessions.
+It is the SI leader’s responsibility to facilitate an engaging study session for the weekly SI sessions.
+They create a plan for the study session based off faculty guidance and student needs.

 How can I recommend an SI Leader?